microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraGroup.md

 This example demonstrates how to get all groups from Microsoft Entra ID.

-This command retrieves all groups in Microsoft Entra ID.

 ### Example 2: Get a specific group by using an ObjectId
 ```powershell
 PS C:\>Get-EntraGroup -ObjectId "fc446647-e8ff-47f1-a489-cf31694c0d35"